-The figure below shows a smoothed "heat-map" of the number of Block visits over four semesters.
-The distribution is very non-uniform, but some areas with a very high number of proposed visits include the the Galactic Bulge, LMC, the area around the Chandra Deep Field South, and some Equatorial fields.
-It is physically impossible to execute all of them even if they had the highest priorities.
-Note however that visibilities and track times (see Section 2.1) are longer at low Declinations making those blocks more probable to get done than oversubscribed areas elsewhere.
+The figure below shows a smoothed "heat-map" of the number of Block visits over four semesters in 2015 and 2016.
+The distribution is very non-uniform, areas with a very high number of proposed visits include e.g. the Magellanic Clouds, the Galactic Bulge, some Deep Fields and Equatorial fields.
+It is physically impossible to execute all of the blocks even if they had the highest priorities.
+Note however that track times (see Section 2.1) are much longer at deep southern declinations, while visibilities are longer at equator, making targets there more probable to get done than oversubscribed areas elsewhere.

-Number of P0-P3 Block visits 2013-2 to 2015-1
+Number of P0-P2 Block visits 2015 - 2016